manjicar/GettingCleaningData/README.md

 'run_analysis.R' contains the code that performs the following operations on the original datasets (All original files must be in the same folder as the script for the code to run properly):

+1. Loading into the environment.

-1. Combination of train and test data frames.
+2. Combination of train and test data frames.

-2. Change of variable names and activity labels.
+3. Change of variable names and activity labels.

-3. Selection of variables containing mean and standard deviation.
+4. Selection of variables containing mean and standard deviation.

-4. Combination of all the processed data into one single data frame.
+5. Combination of all the processed data into one single data frame.

-5. Creation of a tidy dataset named "final.txt".
+6. Creation of a tidy dataset named "final.txt".

 'CodeBook.md' describes the variables and the transformations performed on the original data.